 In the State of Illinois, a physician completes the Illinois Food Allergy Emergency Plan and treatment authorization on a yearly basis.
-Additionally, in 2018, the State of Illinois has a physician generate an asthma action plan.

 This formalized plan is then disseminated to teachers (in the grade level and "Specials"), teaching assistants, cafeteria personnel, lunch and recess supervisors, room parent(s), building receptionists, and first-aid staff, as appropriate.